-Approximately 80-100 students from the University apply annually for admission to medical, dental, optometry, podiatry, chiropractic, veterinary, and other allied health professional schools.
+Approximately 80-100 students from the University apply annually for admission to medical, osteopathic, dental, optometry, podiatry, chiropractic, and veterinary schools.
 There is little variation in the basic requirements for admission to the professional schools.
 The majority of these schools require the General Biology sequence and one full year of study in chemistry, organic chemistry, physics, mathematics, and English.
-Many health profession schools now strongly recommend or require that students complete some advanced science coursework, and humanities and/or social science courses as well.
+Many health profession schools now strongly recommend or require that students complete humanities and/or social science courses as well.
 There is no special major for pre-professional health careers, and the requirements for admission can be met through a variety of majors available at the University.

-Resource materials, admission statistics, and procedural information are available for University students by contacting the Pre-Health Advisor in the Advisement Services Center, LI-36, or by checking the pre-health website at www.albany.edu/advisement/prehealth.shtml.
-Students should sign up for the pre-health listserv found there to receive current information about campus speakers and seminars.
+Resource materials, admission statistics, admission test applications, and procedural information are available for University students by contacting the Pre-Health Advisor in the Advisement Services Center, LI-36, or by checking the pre-health website at www.albany.edu/advisement

 There is no single “best” program of study in preparation for law school, and students are encouraged to consider a variety of alternatives.
 The Association of American Law Schools recommends a broad-based liberal arts curriculum and considers the prescription of particular courses unwise.

 Students interested in law school should watch for meetings of the Student Pre-Law Association and on-campus visits of law schools.
-Additionally, the Pre-Law Advisor maintains a listserv for all pre-law students to disseminate timely information about workshops, tests, guest speakers, and special opportunities.
-Special seminars are offered each semester to provide assistance on applications, test preparation, and planning for law school financing.
+Additionally, the Pre-Law Advisor maintains a listserv for all pre-law students to disseminate timely information about workshops, tests, guest speakers, etc. Special seminars are offered each semester to provide assistance on applications, test preparation and planning for law school financing.